LuisGoncalves1/CLOWN/README.md

-If you use this code in your work, please cite our paper in IAF.
+If you use this code in your work, please cite our paper in Astronomical Journal : CLOWN: Automatic cloud detection service with All-Sky images for optical telescope space-debris surveys in PASO. (link)